 In reality, however, women with low estrogen often suffer more from the binding of estrogen receptors than they might benefit from limited increase in estrogenic activity (particularly if by filling the estrogen receptors they actually reduce their already limited estrogen stores.)
 Women with high estrogen levels clearly already have flooded receptors, so adding more estrogen into the mix is not necessarily going to help anybody.

 The solution might be, then, to restore estrogen balance by other methods.
 Increase fat mass, if underweight.
 Decrease fat mass if overweight.
 Exercise when it feels right.
 Eat anti-inflammatory, paleo foods.
 Sleep.
-Etc.
+Etc. You can read about all of these in my book, available here.

 Does it get even more complicated?